 (a) "Federal public benefits" has the same meaning as defined in 8 U.S.C.
 Sec.
 1611(c).

-(ii) Any Washington State Lottery winnings, any sales and use tax exemption in the form of a remittance, and any other tax credit or rebate program provided by any Washington State or local government entity is a state or local public benefit under 8 U.S.C.
+(ii) Any Washington State Lottery winnings, any sales and use tax exemption in the form of a remittance, and any other tax credit or rebate program provided by any Washington State or local government entity, any employment referral service provided by the Department of Employment Security, and any disability payment provided by the Department of Labor and Industries is a state or local public benefit under 8 U.S.C.
 Sec.
 1621(c).

 (2) An employer shall not knowingly employ an unauthorized alien.